 5.3.
 The Principal Organiser must undertake a self-assessment using the questions contained in Appendix B to determine whether further scrutiny or support from the University is required.
-The method for applying the self-assessment, and any internal authorisation that may be required within the University, is through the Cherwell Assist Portal.
-All assessments for applications to events on University premises must be logged with the University through the Cherwell Assist Portal or, if external to the University, to fos@mmu.ac.uk.
-The Students' Union has its own logging procedure available at https://www.theunionmmu.org/book-space
+The method for applying the self-assessment, and any internal authorisation that may be required within the University, is through the Assist Portal.
+All assessments for applications to events on University premises must be logged with the University through the Assist Portal or, if external to the University, to academicservices@mmu.ac.uk.
+The Students' Union has its own logging procedure available here.

-If the Principal Organiser reasonably decides that there are no issues as to unlawful content or public order, the event can go ahead without any further deliberations in this respect, subject to the approval of the Principal Organiser's authorising manager1.
+If the Principal Organiser reasonably decides that there are no issues as to unlawful content or public order, the event can go ahead without any further deliberations in this respect, subject to the approval of the Principal Organiser's authorising manager.
 It is anticipated that the vast majority of events organised will fall into this category.
-Where the Principal Organiser is a Head of Department or Professional Services Director, approval will be required from the Faculty Pro-Vice Chancellor or Chief Operating Officer2.
+Where the Principal Organiser is a Head of Department or Professional Services Director, approval will be required from the Faculty Pro-Vice Chancellor or Chief Operating Officer.

 - 5.4.
 If, through the self-assessment a Principal Organiser identifies that further scrutiny is required, the venue can be provisionally booked.
 However, the Principal Organiser must discuss the event with their authorising manager and refer the matter to the Responsible Officer to determine how best concerns or risks in respect of unlawful content or public order may be mitigated.
 The Principal Organiser may propose measures of mitigation, but the final decision will rest with the Responsible Officer who will decide what conditions, if any, are required.
-The method for logging such requests is through the Cherwell Assist Portal or , if external to the University, at fos@mmu.ac.uk - 5.5.
+The method for logging such requests is through the Assist Portal or , if external to the University, at academicservices@mmu.ac.uk. - 5.5.
 In exceptional circumstances, where it is anticipated that the risks posed by an event cannot be mitigated by reasonable and proportionate measures, the Responsible Officer has the right to refuse permission for the event to proceed, or cancel the event even after initial authorisation. - 5.6.
-As required by section 12 of the Terrorism Act 2000, the University and the Students' Union will not give permission to hold a meeting or event where it is known that: - (a) the proposed speaker belongs to, or professes to belong to, a proscribed organization; or - (b) the proposed speaker will use the event to support, or to further the activities of, a proscribed organization.
+As required by section 12 of the Terrorism Act 2000, the University and the Students' Union will not give permission to hold a meeting or event where it is known that: - (a) the proposed speaker belongs to, or professes to belong to, a proscribed organization; or